 [Rapp] Agree with proposed change, but we do not understand well the issue.
 The signalling design should be copied from CMAS.
 A similar formulation can be used instead.
 A single message number and segment type is used for both the warning message and the area coordinates.

 [Qualcomm] Agree with Rapp.
-Perhaps it would be better to say ‘and if any”.
+Perhaps it would be better to say ‘and warning area coordinates segment if any”.

 A200